 Product announcement: Antares.RED.3 – new battery system enables 5,600 meters of climbing height

 Experience maximum performance, dynamics, and safety in the air and on the ground: The new Antares.RED.3 battery system will be available from winter 2021/22 and shifts horizons in electric aircraft propulsion beyond all expectations.
 The third battery generation from Lange Aviation for the electric propulsion of Antares gliders offers up to 60% more energy than the predecessor system.
-It brings the Antares 21E safely, powerfully, quietly, and emission-free to a climbing altitude of 5,600 meters, including self-start.
+It brings the Antares 21E safely, powerfully, quietly, and emission-free to a climbing altitude of 5,600 meters, including self-launch.

 Antares.RED in the third generation once again combines highly optimized batteries built into the wings in a protected manner, further developed control electronics and sophisticated power management for electric propulsion in aircraft.
 Lange Aviation's battery system symbolizes "Reliable Electric Design"; pioneering spirit to fly higher and thus further than ever before with a self-launching electric glider.
 Launch autonomously, be more independent, charge faster - as conveniently as with the most modern electric cars.